|

 the interesting looking fellow who looks like

-Ernest Hemmingway is, then spend
+Ernest Hemingway is, then spend

 Polychnitou is close enough and a town of its

-size has its fair share of bars and discos,
+size has its fair share of bars and discos.

-and before you dismiss Vatera itself as a
+And before you dismiss Vatera itself as a

 place completely lacking in youth culture, you